8 Foods That May Reduce Your Risk of Stroke

 A cup of green tea every day helps your body fight against cognitive aging.
-Green tea is also rich in antioxidants and helps to cleanse your liver
+Green tea is also rich in antioxidants and helps cleanse your liver.

-It’s a worthwhile effort that helps you not only avoid suffering from this disease – it also gives you a better quality of life.
+Not only will it help you avoid this life-threatening health issue, it will also improve your quality of life.
 So why not start adding these key foods to your diet today?
-Pay attention to what they are!
+Read on and find out what they are!

-You might think that the age group that’s most likely to suffer from a stroke is those people between 55 and 70 years old.
+You might think that the age group that’s most at risk of stroke is anyone between 55 and70 years old.
 That’s false.
-Unfortunately, strokes can occur in younger people just as easily as those who are older.
+Unfortunately, strokes can happen to younger people just as easily as they can to older people.

-There is occasionally a genetic or hereditary aspect that shouldn’t be overlooked, but a poor diet and a life filled with stress and anxiety will increase your risk of a stroke.
-That’s why it pays to eat the right things to reduce your risk and enjoy a better quality of life.
+There’s occasionally a genetic or hereditary component, but a poor diet and a life filled with stress and anxiety can greatly increase your risk of stroke.
+This is why it’s absolutely worth it to eat well.
+It will reduce your risk and improve your quality of life.

-Let’s find out what foods you should eat every day.
+Let’s take a look at what foods you should be eating every day.

 2. Brussels sprouts

-Brussels sprouts are rich in potassium and folate, essential nutrients to prevent the buildup of cholesterol in the arteries and eliminate toxins from your body through the urine.
+Brussels sprouts are rich in potassium and folate, essential nutrients for preventing cholesterol buildup in the arteries and eliminating toxins from your body through urine.

 3. AvocadosAll you need to do is eat a half an avocado a day.
-They’re rich in fatty acids that are good for the brain, like omega-3s, preventing cellular aging and oxidation.
+They’re rich in fatty acids, like omega-3, that are good for the brain and can prevent cellular aging and oxidation.
 Remember…half an avocado a day!

-Tomatoes are a natural source of antioxidants like lycopene, which is known to help prevent strokes thanks to their ability to reduce blood pressure and improve circulation.
-It’s all related to a substance known as homocysteine, which is associated with a higher risk for suffering a stroke.
+Tomatoes are a natural source of antioxidants like lycopene, which is known to help reduce your risk of stroke thanks to its ability to control blood pressure and improve circulation.
+This is all due to a substance called homocysteine, which has a link with a higher risk of stroke.

-5. Sardines in oilIt’s a good idea to eat these twice a week.
+5. Sardines in oilIt’s good to eat them twice a week.
 Why?
-Sardines are a natural source of healthy fats, calcium, and vitamin D. They protect your brain naturally, although there is one thing you should know: If you open a tin of sardines and don’t finish them, don’t ever store them in the original can.
+Sardines are a natural source of healthy fats, calcium, and vitamin D. They provide natural protection for your brain, but there’s one thing you should know: If you open a tin of sardines and don’t finish them, don’t ever store them in the original can.
 Transfer them into a glass container or anything other than metal.

 6. Melons and watermelon

 Both of these fruits have a very high water content and are rich in minerals and antioxidants.
-They’re low in sodium, making them perfect for reducing cholesterol levels and avoiding atherosclerosis.
-Be sure you try to incorporate a bowl of watermelon or cantaloupe every day.
+They’re also low in sodium, making them perfect for reducing cholesterol levels and avoiding atherosclerosis.
+Try to have a bowl of melon or canteloupe every day.

-When eaten for breakfast, oatmeal can help reduce blood sugar levels and keep the bad cholesterol, or LDL, at bay.
-Don’t forget that oats are also excellent for reducing stress and giving your brain critical nutrients like zinc and iron.
-Why not start off your day with a bowl of oatmeal?
+Oatmeal can help reduce blood sugar levels and keep bad cholesterol (LDL) at bay.
+Don’t forget that oats are also great for reducing stress and giving your brain critical nutrients like zinc and iron.
+So, why not start off your day with a bowl of oatmeal?

-Take care of your overall health and you’ll also be taking care of your brain!
+At the end of the day, by caring for your overall health, you’ll also be taking care of your brain!